kad-ecoli/CAFAbeyond/README.md

 For the "All 3" row above, if a protein is a target in more than one Aspect, it is counted more than once.
 As shown in the above table, most (60%) new annotations are on PK targets with old (and shallower) annotations.
-The lower but non-trivial average IC for PK targets suggest that while PK targets might be easier to predict that NK and LK targets, they are nontheless not trivial to predict.
+The lower but non-trivial average IC of 7.588 for PK targets suggest that while PK targets might be easier to predict that NK and LK targets, they are nontheless not trivial to predict.
+An IC of 7.588 for a GO term corresponding to a posterior probability of only exp(-7.588)=0.0005 for this GO term given that all its parents are present, suggesting that a simple Bayesian approach of propagating the child terms based on previously annotated parent terms is far from sufficient for accurate prediction of PK targets.

 ## 3. Target database ##